RagEmu/Renewal/README.md

       - Initialize the build tools through the Terminal `xcode-select --help`
       - Install Homebrew as described on the project page
       - Install MySQL: `brew install mysql`
-  2. Clone the Hercules repository `git clone https://github.com/HerculesWS/Hercules.git ~/Hercules`
+  2. Clone the RagEmu repository `git clone https://github.com/RagEmu/Renewal.git ~/RagEmu`
   3. Configure the MySQL server and start it.
   4. Connect to the MySQL server as root:
-    - Create a database (hercules): `CREATE DATABASE hercules;`
+    - Create a database (RagEmu): `CREATE DATABASE RagEmu;`
-    - Create a user (hercules): `CREATE USER 'hercules'@'localhost' IDENTIFIED BY 'password';`.
+    - Create a user (RagEmu): `CREATE USER 'RagEmu'@'localhost' IDENTIFIED BY 'password';`.
-    - Give permissions (GRANT SELECT,INSERT,UPDATE,DELETE) to the user: `GRANT SELECT,INSERT,UPDATE,DELETE ON \`hercules\`.* TO 'hercules'@'localhost';`
+    - Give permissions (GRANT SELECT,INSERT,UPDATE,DELETE) to the user: `GRANT SELECT,INSERT,UPDATE,DELETE ON \`RagEmu\`.* TO 'RagEmu'@'localhost';`
   5. Connect to the MySQL server as the new user:
     - Import the .sql files in /sql-files/ into the new database.
-  6. Enter the Hercules directory and configure/build Hercules
+  6. Enter the RagEmu directory and configure/build RagEmu
     - `./configure`
     - `make clean && make sql` (on FreeBSD, replace `make` with `gmake`)
   7. Start the three servers login-server, char-server, map-server.